buildandtell/hackoctoberfestghy19/README.md

 Hackoctober fest is happening all over the world in October 2019, This repository is specific to the Guwahati edition of the event.

 ### Steps to signup for Hackoctoberfest
-- You should have a GitHub Account before participating in HackOctoberfest, creating a GitHub account is completely free, go [create one here.](https://github.com)
+- You should have a GitHub Account before participating in Hackoctoberfest, creating a GitHub account is completely free, go [create one here.](https://github.com)
 - Register for [Hackoctoberfest here](https://hacktoberfest.digitalocean.com/) by clicking on the <kbd>Start Hacking</kbd> button.

 ### Links for Hackoctoberfest (Highly reccomended reads)